elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/function-prototype.md

 ---

-### What happens when you replace the default function prototype in JavaScript?
+### What happens when you replace the default prototype in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>